What is the Wisconsin Parents Association?

 WPA Board of Directors

-President – Pamela Roland – Pamela and her family are passionate about homeschooling and preserving the right for all families in Wisconsin to homeschool according to their own principals and beliefs.
+President – Pamela Roland – Pamela and her family are passionate about homeschooling and preserving the right for all families in Wisconsin to homeschool according to their own principles and beliefs.
 She, her husband and three children thrive as a homeschooling family thanks to those homeschooling families that fought for the Wisconsin homeschooling law that we enjoy today.

 Secretary – Paul Mullin – Paul and his wife have been homeschooling for fifteen years and live near the Sauk Prairie area.